 Breeder Associations to UPOV: Cross-Sector Survey Confirms Low Efficacy of EDV Provision

 Hamburg, April 9 - A coalition of seven breeder associations, including CIOPORA, sent a joint letter to UPOV, elaborating on the breeders' views on the Essentially Derived Varieties (EDV) concept.
-The letter showcased the results of the cross-sector survey on EDV conducted by the coalition among their members in February/March 2020, confirming the CIOPORA Position on EDV.
+The letter showcased the results of the cross-sector survey on EDV conducted by the coalition among their members in February/March 2020.
 In particular, the survey results indicate a general agreement among breeders that a close phenotypic similarity should not be a requirement for a variety to be considered an EDV.
 Almost 50% of the survey respondents rated the efficacy of the current EDV provision in ensuring that the breeder of the initial variety receives the necessary compensation, as absent or low.

 The survey demonstrated the necessity of further clarification on the EDV Concept, and that any attempt to diminish its value by narrowing its scope or otherwise, would greatly endanger the breeding incentive for cross-breeding and could possibly lead to a decrease in breeding effort, genetic variation and biodiversity.